-READING THE SURRENDER TERMS to the German delegation on May 4, 1945, Field-Marshall Montgomery-who tells his own story in this page-was stern and implacable.
-Round the table, left to right : Major Friede, Rear-Admiral Wagner, Admiral Von Friedeburg, Field-Marshal Montgomery, General Kinzel and Col. Polleck.
-On May 23 Friedeburg committed suicide at Flensburg, See also pages 79-81.
-Pholo, British Officiat
+READING THE SURRENDER TERMS to the German delegation on May 4, 1945, Field-Marshal Montgomery-who tells his own story in this page-was stern and implacable, Round the table, left to right: Major Friede, Rear-Admiral Wagner, Admiral Von Friedeburg, Field-Marshal Montgomery, General Kinzel and Col. Polleck.
+On May 23 Friedeburg committed suicide at Flensburg.
+See also pages 79-81.

 Gen.-Adml.
 Friedeburg, who is commanderin-chief of the German navy (I think Dönitz was commander-in-chief German navy until he became Fuehrer); Gen. Kinzel, chief of staff to Field-Marshal Busch (he is here in camp now); Rear-Adml.
-Wagner, staff officer to Friedeburg; and Major Friede. who is staff officer to Kinzel, so the party really was just two chaps-Friedeburg and Kinzel.
+Wagner, staff officer to Friedeburg; and Major Friede, who is staff officer to Kinzel, so the party really was just two chaps-Friedeburg and Kinzel Kinzel.

 Now this is extremely interesting.
-They "What do you want?"-I am telling you the whole story because it is very interesting.
-They said.
-"We've come here from Field-Marshal Busch to ask you to accept the surrender of the three German armies that are now withdrawing in front of the Russians in Mecklenburg between Rostock and Berlin, They are the 3rd Panzer, the 12th and 21st Armies."
+They lined up above my caravan and I said, "What do you want?"-I am telling you the whole story because it is very interesting.
+They said, "We've come here from Field-Marshal Busch to ask you to accept the surrender of the three German armies that are now withdrawing in front of the Russians in Mecklenburg between Rostock and Berlin.
+They are the 3rd Panzer, the 12th and 21st Armies."
 They said, "We want you to accept the surrender of these armies.
-We are very anxious about the condition of the civilians who are driven along as these armies perhaps you would make some plan with us whereby you would advance slowly and we would withdraw slowly and all the civilians would be all right."
-So far we had not got very far.
+We are very anxious about the condition of the civilians who are driven along as these armies flee from the advancing Russians and we want you to accept their surrender.